ekambaraml/ai-workflow-capstone-prj01/README.md

 # AI Enterprise Workflow Capstone Project

+## Checklist
+- [x] Are there unit tests for the API?

+- [x] Are there unit tests for the model?

+- [x] Are there unit tests for the logging?

+- [x] Can all of the unit tests be run with a single script and do all of the unit tests pass?

+- [x] Is there a mechanism to monitor performance?

+- [x] Was there an attempt to isolate the read/write unit tests from production models and logs?

+- [x] Does the API work as expected?
+For example, can you get predictions for a specific country as well as for all countries combined?

+ - [x] Does the data ingestion exists as a function or script to facilitate automation?

+- [x] Were multiple models compared?

+- [x] Did the EDA investigation use visualizations?

+- [x] Is everything containerized within a working Docker image?

+- [x] Did they use a visualization to compare their model to the baseline model?

+## Project Content

 | Filename |Description |
 | --- | --- |
 | app.py | Application server based on python Flask for model training and predictioning |